Last updated October 14th, 2024.

 (mentees)

 I have been lucky enough to mentor many great students in my short career.
-I’m currently working with Vishal Canumalla (GitHub, LinkedIn) and Andrew Cheung (GitHub, LinkedIn).
-Previously at UW, I also worked with Andrew Liu.
+During my PhD at UW, I worked with Vishal Canumalla (now a PhD student at Stanford; GitHub, LinkedIn) and Andrew Cheung (now a PhD student at UCSD; GitHub, LinkedIn).
+Previously at UW, I also worked with Andrew Liu (now at Jane Street).
 While at Penn State, I worked with a great team of motivated undergrads: Nelson Troncoso Aldas, Christopher Pratt, David de Matheu, and Tom Kawchak.

 (fun stuff)